mccanne/sharkfest/README.md

 > Steve... the world ESPECIALLY doesn't need another query language

 * I couldn't really articulate it, but I felt there was a there there.
-* We're just getting to the point where we can articulate it.
+* We're just getting to the point where we can rationalize it all...

 In the meantime, we have good practical validation that this approach is _easier_, _better_, _faster_.